vinstic-myshell/myshell-doc-en/product-manual/chan-pin-geng-xin-ri-zhi/june-update-log.md

 **Other**

-* Fixed the issue of specific text segments lacking audio.
+* Fixed the issue of missing audio for specific text segments.
 Markdown-formatted text and emoji audio generation have been disabled.

 ### 20230608